GerHobbelt/pylene/doc/source/morpho/watershed.rst

    :param input: Input image
    :param nbh: The considered neighborhood
-   :param seeds: An image with markers
+   :param seeds: An image with markers.
+The image should be binary, with the markers label greater than 0.
    :param nlabel (out): The number of catchment basins

    :return: A labelized image